 You can say no to things, and that’s okay.
 No is a full sentence, by the way.

-Don’t want to go out with your friends one night?
-Then say no. You won’t lose your friends if you say no sometimes.
+I think we all get into a bad habit of saying yes to things when we want to say no. If you don’t want to go out one night, then say no. You won’t lose your friends if you say no sometimes.
 I wouldn’t say no all the time unless you’re going through some stuff because that might start to result in less invitations, but sometimes, no is okay.
-Sometimes, you have to take care of your mental or physical health.
+Sometimes, you have to take care of your mental health.
+And staying in may do that.

 And it’s not just going out.
 Sometimes, you can’t help a coworker with a project because you’re working on your own.
 Or you can’t babysit because you have something else going on.
-Instead of spreading yourself thin and stressing yourself out, just say no.
+Instead of spreading yourself thin and stressing yourself out, it’s okay to set boundaries and say no sometimes.

 Take walks

-But, instead of taking a break to eat ice cream and watch TV, take a walk.
-That way, you’re stepping away from whatever you’re doing, which is good for your body, but you’re also doing something healthy for your mind.
+But, instead of taking a break to eat ice cream and watch TV, take a walk and get some fresh air.
+That way, you’re stepping away from whatever you’re doing, which is good for your mind, but you’re also doing something good for your physical health as well.

 And, if you’d rather not walk because it’s a little boring, go for a run or bike ride or exercise.
 Whatever you can do to get your body active is best.